demandio/ember-prerender/README.md

 ## Supervisor ##

-You may use [supervisord](http://supervisord.org/) to start, stop, restart, and monitor ember-prerender.
-The following is an example configuration file which should be placed in /etc/supervisor/conf.d/:
+You may use [supervisord](http://supervisord.org/), forever, foreman, upstart, etc to start, stop, restart, and monitor ember-prerender.
+The following is an example supervisord configuration file which should be placed in /etc/supervisor/conf.d/:

 ```
 [program:prerender-yourappname]